Code-Mozart/simple-compiler/readme.md

 ## About the project and its current state

-This project is currently in a very early stage.
-It is not usable yet.
+This project is currently in an early stage.
+It supports only transpiling a simple call instruction from SCL to C. However it already goes through the whole compiler pipeline.

+Documentation can be found in the `./doc` directory.

 It will be developed mostly for fun and to learn more about compilers and programming languages and may be canceled at any time.

 ## License